amoebaliz/tracmass/README.md

 Liz notes
 ----------

-- 'MEEP's are debugging flags
+- I use 'MEEP's as debugging flags
 - known discrepencies between tracmass ver_6 and my code are commented with !LD notes